 This page explores the theology of traditioned innovation and offers examples of what this idea looks like in practice.
 We recommend that you explore the essays in order before turning to the examples and additional materials.

 Preserving tradition and leading change »

-Theologian L. Gregory Jones, former dean of Duke Divinity School, writes that Christian leaders need not choose between tradition and innovation.
+Theologian L. Gregory Jones, dean of Duke Divinity School, writes that Christian leaders need not choose between tradition and innovation.
 A way of thinking that holds the two in tension is crucial to the ongoing vitality and growth of our institutions.